-Human Resources are responsible for providing human resource support to discharge the Authority's mandated functions and achieve their planned performance targets while embracing diversity, environmental sustainability, and social justice.
-The Human Resources unit ensures that SAQA employs the right people with the right skills, and that staff are trained to deliver on SAQA's mandate.
-In the new structure, this unit falls under the Strategy, Governance, People, legal, Stakeholder Relations and Communications Division.
+The Governance, People and Strategy (GPS) Division is responsible for the oversight of the implementation of the Strategic Plan and Annual Performance Plan; performance monitoring and evaluation; and reporting to the Minister: HESI and other prescribed stakeholders.
+The Division is also responsible for governance, risk, compliance and legal; the promotion of SAQA and the NQF through electronic and social media platforms.
+The People Management unit is responsible for providing human resource support to discharge the Authority's mandated functions and achieve their planned performance targets while embracing diversity, environmental sustainability, and social justice.
+This unit ensures that SAQA employs the right people with the right skills, and that staff are trained to deliver on SAQA's mandate.